 million died in the Ukrainian famine now known as the Holodomor.
 More than nine-tenths of the dead had lived in the countryside.
 In the years around 1960, something like 36 million people — a little less than the current population of Canada — died in a famine in China, and again, almost all of the dead had lived in the countryside.

-If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions.
-But they were not strictly natural: the policies of the Soviet and Chinese governments substantially added to the death tolls.
-Many historians believe that the Soviet government’s actions can plausibly be said to constitute a policy of genocide against the Ukrainians.
-The Chinese government’s actions, on the other hand, were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that magnified Mao’s every whim.
+If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions, but they were not strictly natural.
+The policies of the Soviet and Chinese governments substantially added to the death tolls.
+The Soviet government’s actions can plausibly be said to constitute a policy of genocide against the Ukrainians.
+The Chinese government’s actions, on the other hand, were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that amplified Mao’s every whim.

-Both famines occurred under totalitarian governments that allowed other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — to override the welfare of the people.
-This kind of calculation would have been impossible under representative government; indeed, Amartya Sen has observed that “no famine has ever taken place in the history of the world in a functioning democracy.”1
+Both famines occurred under totalitarian governments which let other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — override the welfare of the people.
+This kind of behaviour would have been impossible under representative government; indeed, Amartya Sen has observed that “no famine has ever taken place in the history of the world in a functioning democracy.”1